-Research and development consists primarily of testing, equipment and supplies associated with enhancing existing products and developing new products.
-Research and development costs are expensed when incurred and were \$2,030,000 in 2012 compared to \$1,937,000 in 2011.
+Research and development consists of conception, design and development of new products, as well as testing, and equipment and supplies associated with enhancing existing products.
+Research and development costs are expensed when incurred and were \$2,277,000 in 2013 compared to \$2,030,000 in 2012.

 Transition Networks' research and development operations are conducted in the United States, United Kingdom and China.
 The US location has a global engineering and product development leadership responsibility.
 The China operation focuses primarily on engineering, including hardware and software development as well as testing.
 Additional China operations include marketing, purchasing, and sales support.
+In the 2013 fourth quarter, the Company decided to close its Chinese engineering facility and received regulatory approval from the Chinese government to commence deregistration procedures, the first step in closing this facility.
+The Company decided to close the China operations to streamline engineering processes and to mitigate the rising costs of doing business in Shanghai.
+The Company expects to complete the office closing in the first half of 2014.
 The UK facility was added in 2011 as a result of the Patapsco acquisition.
 The UK location focuses on engineering and support for Circuit Emulation Products as well as logistics and sales activities.